sye8/Python-Unity-ZMQ/README.md

 ### Execute

-Under `UnityResponder`, run `request.py`, then start game mode of `demo.unity`
+Under `UnityResponder`, start game mode of `demo.unity`, then run `request.py`

 Lighting on the sphere will flash with 1 second interval, according to the command "on" or "off" sent from the Python script `request.py`.
-Unity will send back acknowledgement that it has received the command, which `request.py` will print.
+Unity will send back the current state of the light, which `request.py` will print.

 ## Unity Request, Python Respond